This post may contain affiliate links, please see the privacy policy for details.

 How do you get the caramel perfect?

-The brown butter caramel is one of the best parts of these salted caramel heart center snickerdoodles.
+The brown butter caramel is one of the best parts of these salted caramel snickerdoodles.
 Although caramel isn’t hard to make, it’s important to get the temperature right when making it.
 Don’t let the heat go over 245 degrees F else it will get tough.
 Also bring it to a minimum of 242 degrees F to ensure it will be firm enough to set.
 You will need a good candy thermometer to ensure your temperatures are correct.

 What can you do with the heart cut-outs?